Ferment just about any vegetable in a mason jar in three easy steps.

 Attach the set to any wide mouth mason jar – fits a half-gallon jar for larger batches and down to a half pint for tiny little test batches.

-Lacto-fermentation is easy with this kit!
+Lacto-fermentation in three easy steps with this kit!

 1) Add chopped produce to any wide mouth mason jar.